|Nutrition Facts (per serving)|

 - Rare: 130 F; medium-rare: 135 F; medium: 140 F; medium-well: 145 F; well-done: 150 F.

 - If you don’t have a probe, cook for 30 to 35 minutes for medium, reducing or adding 5 minutes each way for more or less doneness.

 Once cooked, remove the lamb from the oven, cover or "tent" with a piece of foil, and leave to rest for 15 minutes while you make the gravy.

 Make the Gravy: Place the roasting pan on the stovetop over medium-high heat.
 Once the juices start to bubble, add the red wine all at once and stir well with a wooden spoon to scrape up any browned bits stuck on the pan.
 Add the stock, bring back to a simmer, and let the sauce reduce by one-third.

 Combine the flour and butter to form a thick paste.
 Once the sauce has reduced, turn up the heat to high, add the flour paste, and whisk until all the flour is absorbed and the sauce has thickened.

 Season with salt and pepper to taste, then strain into a warmed gravy pitcher.
-Serve the lamb with the hot gravy, roast potatoes, and fresh vegetables.
-Our all-time favorite potato dish to serve with a crown roast of lamb is Gratin Dauphinoise, a classic accompaniment which can be baked in the oven once the lamb is removed.
+Serve the lamb with the sprigs of rosemary, hot gravy, roast potatoes, and fresh vegetables.

 - The crown in this recipe is unstuffed.
 There are delicious recipes for stuffed versions, which make a complete dish by themselves.
 Filling the center of the crown with a stuffing makes judging the correct internal temperature a little tricky, so you may opt to cook the stuffing separately, filling the crown before serving, or serve it as a side.